nunchaku-tech/nunchaku/docs/source/installation/installation.rst

 .. code-block:: shell

-    pip install -e ".[dev]"
+    pip install -e ".[dev,docs]"

 This command installs Nunchaku in editable mode along with all development dependencies, making it ideal for contributing or running tests.

 .. tip::
-   If you only need to use Nunchaku (and not develop or test it), you can skip the development dependencies by running either ``pip install -e "."`` or ``python setup.py develop`` after cloning the repository.
+   If you only need to use Nunchaku (and not develop, test, or build the documentation), you can skip the development dependencies by running either ``pip install -e "."`` or ``python setup.py develop`` after cloning the repository.

 .. tip::